Skip to Content

 ric rac cactus

-The flat zig zag stems grow up to about a foot long, spilling over the edges of containers.
-They can also branch out, creating a crazy look.
+They are quite prolific growers in ideal care conditions.
+The stems grow up to about a foot long, spilling over the edges of containers.
+They can also branch out when pruned.
 As your plant ages, don’t be alarmed if some of the older stems develop a woody or cork-like brown base to them.
 This is a normal sign of the plant maturing.

-The best thing you can do is to treat your ric rac cactus well.
-Provide it with plenty of bright, indirect light and water appropriately,.
 A diluted liquid fertilizer for cactuses or orchids can help keep this plant healthy, but it should be used sparingly.
 Feed the plant in the spring.
 Don’t over-fertilize.
+Ric rac cactuses also have the best chance of flowering when they are a bit rootbound.

 • Cut a piece of a stem off.
 Make sure it’s a few inches long.

 • Let the cut end of the cutting dry out for a day or two and harden over.
+This is critical because, if you don’t, the cutting will be more susceptible to rot.

 • Plant in a well-draining soil or succulent soil.